-If you are buying this book for a family member or close friend who has a problem with crystal meth, it’s important to know a few things up front…
+If you are buying this book for a family member or close friend who has a substance abuse problem, it’s important to know a few things up front.

-Why is it different for the meth addict?
+Why is it different for the addict?
 It shouldn’t be.

 When you give this book to someone, remember there is no shame involved with addiction.
-It is a physical malfunction.
 It is not a sign that your friend or family member is somehow mentally weak or lacking in character.
-In my experience, the truth is often just the opposite.
-Addicts are some of the strongest people I know and can, when no longer immersed in their addiction, become people of amazing character.
+In my experience, the truth is often the opposite.
+Those struggling with addiction are some of the strongest people I know.
+With the brain no longer hijacked by a substance, they can become persons of amazing character.

-When you give this book to someone, remember that only they can know when it’s time to quit crystal meth.
+When you give this book to someone, remember that only they can know when it’s time to quit.
 You can’t make that decision for them.

 The way to give this book is without any shame or blame whatsoever.

 You give it because you care.